dywisor/roverlay/doc/rst/usage.rst

 Rule Stubs
-   There's a shorter syntax for selfdeps.
+   Selfdeps can be written using a shorter syntax.
    For example, if your OVERLAY_CATEGORY is *sci-R*, *zoo* should be resolved as *sci-R/zoo*.
 This rule can be written as a single word, *zoo*.

    Syntax:
       .. code:: text